 Legal assistants may be employed by law firms, businesses, financial institutions, title and escrow companies, government agencies or as independent contractors.
 Additional positions for which they qualify include title examiner, trust officer, contract clerk, legal investigator and law firm administrator.
-The program has four specialty areas from which the student may choose: criminal, litigation, probate, or business.
+The program has four specialty areas from which the student may choose: criminal, litigation, wills, trusts and estates, or business.
 This choice allows the student to pursue in-depth study in a particular area of law.
 An internship at an approved work site is available during the last semester of course work for students who have not had previous work experience in the legal field.

-The Legal Assistant Advisory Committee recommends that students who have not had prior work experience or knowledge of the legal field and plan to enter the legal assistant program take Legal Terms (OED 141) and Legal Procedures I (OED 142).
+The Legal Assistant Advisory Committee recommends that students who have not had prior work experience or knowledge of the legal field and plan to enter the legal assistant program take Computer keyboarding (OED 011), Beginning Word Perfect (OED 123) and Intermediate Word Perfect (OED 124).
 These courses do not count toward the 66-71 credit hour associate degree but greatly enhance the student's probability of success in the program.

-Students should also have a minimum reading capability at the twelfthgrade level in order to ensure success in the program.
+Students should also have a minimum reading capability at the twelfth-grade level in order to ensure success in the program.
 In addition, good organizational ability, oral and written communication skills and ability to relate well to people are important for success in this field.
 LAS faculty advisors are available on the Downtown Campus only.